Two Types of Skills

 Code-Defined Skills

 Code-defined skills are Python classes with explicit logic.
-The runtime injects declared interfaces, and BASIC reads your signature/docstrings to call the skill correctly.Use this style when you want deterministic physical control, digital/API operations, explicit sequencing, or custom sensor processing.
+The runtime injects declared interfaces, and the Innate agent reads your signature/docstrings to call the skill correctly.Use this style when you want deterministic physical control, digital/API operations, explicit sequencing, or custom sensor processing.

 Policy-Defined Skills (End-to-End)